 to be never locked out again.
 Our Loved Ones will not needlessly suffer from being kept from receiving their bridge~care.

 There is an ADDENDUM

 to the Personal Caregiver Bill that needs passed in our

 New York State Legislature so that our Essential Care Visitor can continue to serve their loved ones

 in collaborative care models for our vulnerable in long term care facilities.

 Understand visitation guidance and mandates will vary state to state and facility to facility.
 The variance has to do with COVID-19 infection rates, each State Level Visitation mandates and each Nursing Home's Administration practices.

-The CMS came out with updated guidelines on March 10, 2021, and each State now has to develop their guidelines to be congruent with the Federal CMS recommendations.
+The CMS came out with updated guidelines in March, 2021, and each State now has to develop their guidelines to be congruent with the Federal CMS recommendations.